rladies/meetup-presentations_dc/GitHub-Workshop-2018/README.md

 - 8:00 Social/Networking

 Workshop Goals: Learn about types of collaboration and opportunities for contributing to R projects.
 Discuss basics of Git and GitHub.
-Practice forking a GitHub repository, utilizing issues and branches, and submitting a pull request.
+Practice cloning a GitHub repository, utilizing issues and branches, and submitting a pull request.

-Learn about the reprex package in R for creating reproducible examples.
+Workshop Outline and Repository: [kellobri/rladies-dc-github-wkshp](https://github.com/kellobri/rladies-dc-github-wkshp)